tuist/decks/decks/03.2024-xcode-challenges/slides.md

 ## What can I do about it 🧐
 - Use it only for integrating external dependencies
 - Use [Tuist](https://tuist.io)'s XcodeProj-based integration.

 ---
 ---

+# 7. Mergable mess

+- Slow compilation or slow build time
+  - Dynamic frameworks are easier to integrate but impact build times negatively
+  - Static frameworks are harder to integrate but increase build times
+- Apple's response
+  - Some configuration-based build-time magic
+  - But...
+    - The result is more unpredictable
+    - The graph is harder to reason about

+## What can I do about it 🧐
+- Use [Tuist](https://tuist.io) to statically switch between static and dynamic

+---
+---